 What are Financial Securities?

-The first thing that likely comes to our minds when we hear the word “Financial Securities” is either the asset being safeguarded or the installation of software to protect financial data from malware.
-But in actuality, Financial Securities are financial instruments with a defined value that may be traded between two parties.
+The first thing that likely comes to mind when we hear the term financial securities is either asset protection or software used to secure financial data.
+However, financial securities are financial instruments with a measurable value that can be traded between two parties.

 Start Your Journey to Investment Banking Excellence